phoniks/PAIJ-BlackJack/README.md

 # Specifications

--[ ] Can handle 1 human player
+-[ ] Can handle 1 human player,
--[ ] Can handle up to 5 total Players
+-[ ] Can handle up to 5 total Players,
--[ ] Player can bet on a hand
+-[ ] Player can bet on a hand,
--[ ] Player should be able to fold
+-[ ] Player should be able to fold,
--[ ] Double down, Split, Insurance, Hit, Stand, Surrender -[ ] Beginner mode
+-[ ] Double down, Split, Insurance, Hit, Stand, Surrender, -[ ] Beginner mode,
--[ ] Natural Blackjack pays out 3:2
+-[ ] Natural Blackjack pays out 3:2 ,

 Quality Rubric: